jhatler/trust-chain/README.md

 immediately published to revoke the compromised materials.

 Each commit to this repository updates the `SHA512SUMS` file with the SHA512 hashes of the files it contains.
-The `SHA512SUMS` file is signed by using an SMIME certificate which has been issued by a public CA and which required verification of my government-issued ID to obtain.
+The `SHA512SUMS` file is signed using an SMIME certificate which has been issued by a public CA and which required verification of my government-issued ID to obtain.
 Each commit is also signed by one of my GPG keys (contained herein).